 As you learned in Unit 1, this mobile-first login experience is available to all user licenses.
 Salesforce default login pages come with any template you use to create a site.

 To try out the new mobile-first identity features, Joel starts with building out a test site in a new Trailhead playground.
 He uses these no-frills setup steps below.
 Because it’s been a while since he created his customer service site, he can always go to the Salesforce Identity for Customers Trailhead module for a refresher.

 Create a new Trailhead Playground now to follow along and try out the steps in this module.
 Scroll to the bottom of this page, click the down arrow next to Launch, and select Create a Trailhead Playground.
 It typically takes 3–4 minutes for Salesforce to create your Trailhead Playground.
 You also use the playground when it's time to complete the hands-on challenge.

 Be sure to complete the steps in this unit before you try hands-on challenge.
 The challenge builds on the work you do in the steps.

 From the org created with Trailhead playground, you can create a site for users with any license.
 We create a site for customers and partners with the External Identity User license.

 - Create a profile for users with the External Identity license.
 A profile lets you control what your customers can access in your org.

 - From Setup, enter Profiles in the Quick Find box, then select Profiles.

 - Next to External Identity User, click Clone, name the profile NTO Customer, and then click Save.

-The Salesforce admin who manages the community must be assigned a role.
+- Create a role for the site admin.
+The Salesforce admin who manages the site must be assigned a role.